Ramon York, Mark Jayet, Ross Muir and Andre Jayet. Lea Wyber (nee Maalfrid).

 Lea Maalfrid (Vocals)

-Applying glitter, dressing loud and developing a song list of Pink Floyd, Led Zeppelin and Yes, they formed Ragnarok.
+Applying glitter, dressing loud and developing a song list of Pink Floyd, Led Zeppelin and Yes, this was Ragnarok.
 They quickly established themselves as being the ultimate acid band of the mid-seventies.
 They were right into synthesizers, where their instruments featured guitar synthesizers, keyboard synthesizers and mellotron.
 They all shared the vocals, but were also very fortunate to have one of the finest female vocalists around at the time, Lea Maalfrid, as a member of the group.